The Frost Place: Conferences

-The Frost Place sponsors a Conference on Poetry, a Poetry Seminar, and a Conference on Poetry and Teaching..
-The Conference on Poetry is directed by poet Gabrielle Calvocoressi, with poet Ross White serving as Associate Director.
-The Poetry Seminar is directed by poet Patrick Donnelly.
-The Conference on Poetry and Teaching and the Writing Intensive is directed by poet Dawn Potter; associate director is poet and teacher Kerrin McCadden.
+In 2024, The Frost Place hired poet Patrick Donnelly to lead as Program Director.
+He continues to direct the annual Poetry Seminar.
+For many years, The Frost Place sponsored a Conference on Poetry, and a Conference on Poetry and Teaching.
+The Conference on Poetry was directed by poet Gabrielle Calvocoressi, with poet Ross White serving as Associate Director.
+The Conference on Poetry and Teaching and the Writing Intensive was directed by poet Dawn Potter; associate director was poet and teacher Kerrin McCadden.

 Management

 A board of trustees assumed responsibility for the management of the museum and associated programs, and Donald Sheehan served as executive director until 2005.
 In 2006, the trustees appointed Jim Schley to be Sheehan's successor.
 From the fall of 2008 until April 2011 the trustees managed The Frost Place.
-In April 2011, Maudelle Driskell was named executive director.
-In 2018, poet Jacob Rivers was named assistant to the director.
+Maudelle Driskell was named executive director in April 2011 and served until 2023, when Stacy Holmes was hired as Interim Executive Director in the fall of that year.
+In 2024, Stacy Holmes was appointed Executive Director.
+Friends of the Frost Place is the nonprofit organization that manages The Frost Place house-museum and its programs.